MAUD: An Expert-Annotated Legal NLP Dataset for Merger Agreement Understanding: Experiments

-\paragraph{Dataset Size Ablation.} We trained single-task RoBERTa models on random subsets of MAUD training data to evaluate the effect of dataset size on performance (see Figure \ref{fig:size_ablation}).
-We found that RoBERTa models trained on all training examples had an overall AUPR score 7.3\% higher than those trained on a 50\% subset of the dataset and 23.7\% higher than models trained on only a 5\% subset.
+We trained single-task RoBERTa models on random subsets of MAUD training data to evaluate the effect of dataset size on performance (see Figure \ref{fig:size_ablation}).
+We found that RoBERTa models trained on all training examples had an overall AUPR score 7.3 percentage points higher than those trained on a 50\% subset of the dataset and 23.7 percentage points higher than models trained on only a 5\% subset.

+\paragraph{Main vs. Abridged Datasets} Table \ref{table:abridged_effect} reports multi-task AUPR scores over main and abridged examples separately.
+As expected, the abridged subscores are higher than the main subscores.